team-pc-cooker/PhishDetect/README.md

 PhishDetect is a simple Python-based phishing URL scanner that detects suspicious links based on:

-- ⚠️ Keywords (login, secure, verify)
+- ⚠️ Keywords (login, secure, verify)### 📝 New Feature: Scan Logging

+All scanned URLs and their results are saved to `scan_report.txt` with timestamps.
+This adds basic logging capability to track and audit past scans.
 - 🌐 Suspicious top-level domains (.tk, .ml, etc.)
 - 📡 IP addresses in URLs
 - 🔗 Unusually long URLs